synthax/systemd-tray/README.md

 cp config/services.yaml.example ~/.config/systemd-tray/services.yaml
 ```

 Use the in-app **Manage services…** dialog to add/remove user units discovered from `systemctl --user`.
-Each entry stores a friendly name, unit id, and optional log settings.
+Each entry stores a friendly name, unit id, optional log settings, and (if you add an `open:` section) quick launch actions like URLs or shell commands.